DLee211/ExcelReader/README.md

 # ExcelReader

-ExcelReader is a C# project that reads data from an Excel file and writes it to a SQL Server database using Entity Framework Core.
+This project, named "ExcelReader", is a C# application that reads data from an Excel file and writes it to a SQL Server database using Entity Framework Core.
+The data read from the Excel file is structured according to a specific model, ExcelData, which includes various properties such as Segment, Country, Product, DiscountBand, UnitsSold, Manufacturing, SalePrice, GrossSales, Discounts, Sales, COGS, Profit, Date, MonthNumber, MonthName, and Year.
+The application uses the EPPlus library to read the Excel file.
+The data is then mapped to the ExcelData model and added to a list.
+This list of data is then written to a SQL Server database using Entity Framework Core.
+The application is configured using a host builder, which sets up the app configuration and services.
+The database context, ExcelDbContext, is registered as a service and used to interact with the database.

 ## Getting Started